First Defenders is a prayer initiative to help a man begin or renew his God-given task of protecting his family.

-Lastly, do you know another man you can invite to join our effort?
-DO NOT make an announcment from any pulpit.
-Do NOT print anything in a bulletin or ona flier.
-The growth of this effort is fueled by God's grace moving man to invite another man - nothing more.
+Lastly, think of another man and invite him to join this effort.
+Please DO NOT make an announcment about this effort from any pulpit.
+Please Do NOT print anything in a bulletin or on a flier.
+The growth of this effort is fueled by God's grace moving through one man inviting another man to consider this effort.

 Will You Help Us Reach More Men?